-An attacker is unable to determine either the password or the resulting shared key by modifying, forging, or replaying frames to an honest, uncorrupted STA.
+An attacker is unable to determine either the password or the resulting shared key by modifying, forging, or replaying frames to an honest, uncorrupted STA or MLD.

 An attacker is unable to make more than one guess at the password per attack.
 This implies that the attacker cannot make one attack and then go offline and make repeated guesses at the password until successful.
 In other words, SAE is resistant to dictionary attack.